 mokanix was launched for beta deployments on 16 April 2018 and the full release is currently slated for mid-May 2018.
 Full details including pricing, API documentation, use cases and knowledge base is available at https://mokanix.io

 As we continue to develop mokanix we would love to learn what additional control functionality software developers need to enhance their IoT development projects.
 Let us know what else we can bring to make mokanix your fully controllable IoT SIM.

-The mokanix team are excited to be attending our first IoT meetup in Leeds in March.
-It’s getting very close […]Read more
+The mokanix team are excited to be attending the second IoT Newcastle meetup on March 6.
+Following the success (and pizza!) […]Read more

 Leave your email and we will keep you up to date with mokanix and relevant IoT news.